Antikythera mechanism: Discovery

-Captain Dimitrios Kontos (Δημήτριος Κοντός) and a crew of sponge divers from Symi island discovered the Antikythera shipwreck in early 1900, and recovered artefacts during the first expedition with the Hellenic Royal Navy, in 1900–01.
+Captain Dimitrios Kontos (Δημήτριος Κοντός) and a crew of sponge divers from Symi island discovered the Antikythera wreck in early 1900, and recovered artefacts during the first expedition with the Hellenic Royal Navy, in 1900–01.
 This wreck of a Roman cargo ship was found at a depth of 45 m off Point Glyphadia on the Greek island of Antikythera.
 The team retrieved numerous large objects, including bronze and marble statues, pottery, unique glassware, jewellery, coins, and the mechanism.
-The mechanism was retrieved from the wreckage in 1901, most probably that July.
-It is not known how the mechanism came to be on the cargo ship.
+The mechanism was retrieved from the wreckage in 1901, probably July.
+It is unknown how the mechanism came to be on the cargo ship.

 All of the items retrieved from the wreckage were transferred to the National Museum of Archaeology in Athens for storage and analysis.
-The mechanism appeared to be a lump of corroded bronze and wood; it went unnoticed for two years, while museum staff worked on piecing together more obvious treasures, such as the statues.
+The mechanism appeared to be a lump of corroded bronze and wood.
+The bronze had turned into atacamite which cracked and shrank when it was brought up from the shipwreck, changing the dimensions of the pieces.
+It went unnoticed for two years, while museum staff worked on piecing together more obvious treasures, such as the statues.
 Upon removal from seawater, the mechanism was not treated, resulting in deformational changes.

-On 17 May 1902, archaeologist Valerios Stais found that one of the pieces of rock had a gear wheel embedded in it.
+On 17 May 1902, archaeologist Valerios Stais, together with his cousin, the Greek politician Spyridon Stais, found one of the pieces of rock had a gear wheel embedded in it.
 He initially believed that it was an astronomical clock, but most scholars considered the device to be prochronistic, too complex to have been constructed during the same period as the other pieces that had been discovered.

+The German philologist Albert Rehm became interested in the device and was the first to propose that it was an astronomical calculator.

-Investigations into the object were dropped until British science historian and Yale University professor Derek J. de Solla Price became interested in it in 1951.
+Investigations into the object lapsed until British science historian and Yale University professor Derek J. de Solla Price became interested in 1951.
 In 1971, Price and Greek nuclear physicist Charalampos Karakalos made X-ray and gamma-ray images of the 82 fragments.
-Price published a 70-page paper on their findings in 1974.
+Price published a paper on their findings in 1974.

-Two other searches for items at the Antikythera wreck site in 2012 and 2015 have yielded art objects and a second ship which may or may not be connected with the treasure ship on which the mechanism was found.
+Two other searches for items at the Antikythera wreck site in 2012 and 2015 yielded art objects and a second ship which may, or may not, be connected with the treasure ship on which the mechanism was found.
 Also found was a bronze disc, embellished with the image of a bull.
-The disc has four "ears" which have holes in them, and it was thought by some that it may have been part of the Antikythera mechanism, as a "cog wheel".
-There appears to be little evidence that it was part of the mechanism; it is more likely that the disc was a bronze decoration on a piece of furniture.
+The disc has four "ears" which have holes in them, and it was thought it may have been part of the Antikythera mechanism, as a "cog wheel".
+There appears to be little evidence that it was part of the mechanism; it is more likely the disc was a bronze decoration on a piece of furniture.